Our staff networks

 Staff can attend our meetings, which are held every two months, receive personal support and mentoring, and get involved with the local LGBTQ community in Berkshire.

-We recently launched our Purple network to support staff who have experience with a disability or long-term health condition, champions and carers.
+We launched our Purple network to support staff who have experience with a disability or long-term health condition, champions and carers.

 Our networks are also responsible for creating action plans to combat bullying and discrimination from staff and patients to make sure that everyone has a friendly work environment.